sagarrat7/sceneportal/README.md

 # Vaporspace

-Transport to a different dimension and **_immerse_** yourself in the vaporspace.
+Teleport to a different dimension and **_immerse_** yourself in the vaporspace.
 Store and upload your favorite vaporwave scenes to the blockchain.

 ## About